Rivers in Bangladesh ‘Comatose’

 Along with Buriganga, Turag, Shitalakkhya, Balu and Bangshi is being a death trap for increasing pollution and also indiscriminate sand lifting.
 The minimal level of dissolved oxygen (DO) required for life to survive in these rivers do not have.

-Researchers of The Department of Environment (DoE) had been an alarming message on levels of DO in these rivers after three months research.
-They have analysis on various samples of chemical whose were collected from these rivers and the levels of DO in Buriganga, Turag and Bangshi were 0.38, 0.59 and 0.0 milligram per liter gradually.
+Researchers of The Department of Environment (DoE) had been an alarming message on levels of DO in these rivers after three months of research.
+They have analysis on various samples of a chemical whose were collected from these rivers and the levels of DO in Buriganga, Turag and Bangshi were 0.38, 0.59 and 0.0 milligram per liter gradually.

 According to the Environment Protection Act (Amendment) 2010, the minimum required level DO is 5 mg/l for any water body to sustain aquatic species including fishes and others is.
 The minimal standard rate for water being eligible for treatment as drinking water is 6 mg/l.

-Professor Mujibur Rahman of Bangladesh University of Engineering and Technology (Buet) said that government ought to shift the tannery diligence from the Hazaribagh, Dhaka.
+Professor Mujibur Rahman of Bangladesh University of Engineering and Technology (BUET) said that the government ought to shift the tannery diligence from the Hazaribagh, Dhaka.
 The chemical waste from the tanneries is a major polluter of these rivers.
 It’s important that The DoE research had been found that the level of DO at the Hazaribagh area of Buriganga River was 1.06, 0.50 and 1.0 mg/l in January, February and March gradually.
 And the Bio-Chemical Oxygen Demand (BOD) is also very high in these waters.